 Import Samples are compliance samples, except for those collected for pesticide analysis.
-These samples MUST BE FLAGGED either "Pesticide Surveillance" or "Pesticide

-Compliance" depending on the basis for sampling.
 See IOM Sample Schedule Chart 3 (Chapter 4) for guidance.

 6.5.2 - PROCEDURES

 Review the submitted entry (electronic or hard copy documentation) to assure the location of the product(s) is known and the lots are available for FDA examination/ sampling before initiating action.
 The general description of the shipment in the entry documentation submitted to FDA should match the description of the product(s) in the invoice from the broker.